Harbdulahi/HR-Analytics-Dax-Measures-Data-Modeling-Power-BI/README.md

 This project presents an HR analytics dashboard built in Power BI to monitor workforce composition, hiring trends, attrition, compensation, and employee performance.
 The dashboard is designed for HR managers and executives to quickly assess the current state of the workforce and identify potential risk areas.

 The analysis is descriptive and diagnostic.
-No machine learning is used.

 ---